Vision, Mission, Values and Strategic Plan

 Goal 1: Our students will succeed.

-Objective 2: By August 2024, increase the proportion of part-time students attaining an associate degree or certificate by 3%.
-The VFA* 2020 baseline is 18.0%.
+Objective 2: By August 2026, increase the proportion of credential seeking part-time students attaining an associate degree or certificate by 3%.
+The VFA 2023 baseline is 40.3%.

-Objective 3: By August 2025, decrease the performance gap to ≤ 0.70 for the following items on the Student Satisfaction Inventory (SSI):
+Objective 3: Objective 3: By August 2026, decrease the performance gap to ≤ 0.35 for the following items on the Student Satisfaction Inventory (SSI):

 The Voluntary Framework for Accountability (VFA) is a national system of accountability designed for community colleges by community colleges.
 Its measures were defined to reflect the unique mission of community colleges and the diversity of the student body, including serving students in need of remedial education.
 In 2020, 23 of Michigan's community colleges participated in VFA.
 Glen Oaks has participated annually since 2014.